-Employee retention is a simple, yet effective method of keeping your employees by making them happy, satisfied, and most importantly, engaged.
+Employee retention is a simple, yet effective method of keeping your best employees by making them happy, satisfied, and most importantly, engaged.
 The better your employee retention strategies, the better off your employee retention rate will be.

 If you’re looking for better ways to retain employees, we’ve got you covered with our list of 17 borderline genius employee retention strategies.